• Skip to primary navigation

 • Dried banana chips: If you can find the ones with banana as their only ingredient, that’s best.
 I used Bare Baked Banana Chips because they only use banana.
 Still, it’s okay if you can only find banana chips with some sweetener or oil.

 • Roasted almonds: I bought the roasted so that I didn’t have to have an extra step of toasting the nuts.
 If you buy raw almonds, just make sure that you toast them to bring out the toasty, nutty flavor.
-Since almonds are the nut that is the bulk of the recipe, I chose the unsalted variety to control the sodium a bit.

 • Molasses: This gives a touch of sweetness, but a more complex flavor than honey, agave syrup, or sugar.